 When a user creates an account, usually the platform grants the user a licence to use that account according to certain terms and conditions.
 If the user breaches any term or condition, then the platform can suspend or terminate the account.
-This often damages a business’ social media presence, since long, inactive periods reduce consumer appeal and interest.
+This often damages a business social media presence, since long, inactive periods reduce consumer appeal and interest.

 Each social media platform is different.
 Typically, there are two categories of rights:

-There are issues around the intellectual property rights in any proprietary content displayed or communicated via the social networking page or profile.
+- Intellectual property rights – there are issues around the intellectual property rights in any proprietary content displayed or communicated via the social networking page or profile.
 Examples include photos, text, brand names, music and videos.

-There are also issues around the contractual rights to access, control and administer a particular account or page, under a particular username.
+- Access and administrative control – there are also issues around the contractual rights to access, control and administer a particular account or page, under a particular username.
 Many buyers believe the risk of enforcement by the relevant social media platform is low.
 Often buyer’s competitors ability to report violations is a greater concern.

 - Discloses a password; or